Maybe 2 yrs before travel can normalise: Singapore PM

 Mr Lee observed in his Thursday remarks: “For the few businesses that are likely to be in suspended animation for some time – like tourism and travel – we will have to make special arrangements for them.”

-Though he added: “But eventually this has to be sustainable and we have to adapt ourselves for what is to come, rather than freeze the position which reflects what was ‘pre-Covid’.
+He added: “But eventually this has to be sustainable and we have to adapt ourselves for what is to come, rather than freeze the position which reflects what was ‘pre-Covid’.
 Otherwise, we will end up with ‘zombie’ companies and an unproductive economy, and I think that will lead to more trouble for us later on.”

 Nov 19, 2020